A localized orthogonal decomposition strategy for hybrid discontinuous Galerkin methods: HDG methods

 is the HDG bilinear form and $s$ is called \emph{penalty} or \emph{stabilizer}.
 Again, we highlight that the bilinear form $a$ lives on the fine mesh.
 Although it is, in principle, also possible to transfer all concepts to the coarse mesh, this is not required in our work.

-The different types of HDG methods that are covered by our analysis can be distinguished by the following choices: \begin{itemize}[leftmargin=*] \item For the \emph{hybridized local discontinuous Galerkin} (\textbf{LDG-H}) method, we choose all local spaces to consist of polynomials of degree at most $p$, i.e., $M_\face = \mathbb P_p(\face)$, $V_\elem = \mathbb P_p(\elem)$, and $\vec W_\elem = \mathbb P^d_p(\elem)$.
+The different types of HDG methods that are covered by our analysis can be distinguished by the following choices: \begin{itemize}[leftmargin=*] \item For the \emph{hybridized local discontinuous Galerkin} (\textbf{LDG-H}) method, we choose all local spaces to consist of polynomials of degree at most $p$, i.e., $M_\face = \mathbb P_p(\face)$, $V_\elem = \mathbb P_p(\elem)$, and $\vec W_\elem = \mathbb P^d_p(\elem)$, \corr{where $\elem \in \mesh_\star$ and $\face \in \faceSet_\star$}.
 In our work, the parameter $\tau > 0$ is chosen as a face-wise constant such that $\tau h \lesssim 1$.
-Common choices for such $\tau$ are $\tau = \tfrac1h$ and $\tau = 1$. \item The \emph{embedded discontinuous Galerkin} (\textbf{EDG}) method uses the choices of the LDG-H method but additionally requires $\skeletalSpace_\star$ to be overall continuous. \item By setting $\tau=0$ in the LDG-H method and replacing the local bulk spaces with the RT-H and BDM-H spaces, we obtain the \emph{hybridized Raviart--Thomas} (\textbf{RT-H}) and the \emph{hybridized Brezzi--Douglas--Marini} (\textbf{BDM-H}) methods, respectively. \end{itemize} Note that we write $b \lesssim c$ if there exists a constant $C > 0$ (that might depend on the dimension and the upper and lower bounds of $A$) such that $b \leq C\, c$.
+Common choices for such $\tau$ are $\tau = \tfrac1h$ and $\tau = 1$. \item The \emph{embedded discontinuous Galerkin} (\textbf{EDG}) method uses the choices of the LDG-H method but additionally requires $\skeletalSpace_\star$ to be overall continuous. \item By setting $\tau=0$ in the LDG-H method and replacing the local bulk spaces with the RT-H and BDM-H spaces, we obtain the \emph{hybridized Raviart--Thomas} (\textbf{RT-H}) and the \emph{hybridized Brezzi--Douglas--Marini} (\textbf{BDM-H}) methods, respectively. \end{itemize} Note that we write $b \lesssim c$ if there exists a constant $C > 0$ (that might depend on the dimension) such that $b \leq C\, c$.
+However, we track the dependencies on the upper and lower bounds of $A$, $\alpha$ and $\beta$, explicitly.